nathan-i-martin/react-ui-breakpoints/README.md

 ```

 ## Introduction
-React is a powerful, component based, tool that streamlines the process for developing clean readable website code!
+React is a powerful, component-based, tool that streamlines the process of developing clean readable website code!
 And through the use of [React Hooks][1], developers can easily add and create additional functionalities which aren't already in React!
 React UI Breakpoints (RUB) is one of these functionalities!
-It allows a clean as simple system for managing media breakpoints in your React project, allowing you to deliver readable, well-organized code which dynamically changes as users resize various aspects of a website.
+It allows a clean and simple system for managing media breakpoints in your React project, allowing you to deliver readable, well-organized code which dynamically changes as users resize various aspects of a website.

 ## Getting Started
 To get started, install react-ui-breakpoints in your project.